-- Get Smarter about your Money: This comprehensive financial education curriculum, from the Federal Deposit Insurance Corporation (FDIC) is designed to help low- and moderate- income individuals enhance their financial skills.
+- Money Smart: This comprehensive financial education curriculum, from the Federal Deposit Insurance Corporation (FDIC) is designed to help you enhance your financial skills.
 The course is available in multiple languages.

 - GreenPath, Inc.: GreenPath, Inc. is a non-profit, financial wellness organization that has been empowering people to lead financially healthy lives since 1961.
 It offers free credit counseling and debt management solutions that are personal and tailored to each situation.
 Call 1-800-550-1961 to speak with a team member.

 - National Foundation for Credit Counseling (NFCC): NFCC promotes the national agenda for financially responsible behavior.
 Call 1-800-388-2227 to speak to a counselor near you.
 Para ayuda en Español llama al 1-800-682-9832.

 - Secure your Financial Future: Building Wealth is a personal finance education resource that presents an overview of wealth-building strategies for consumers, community leaders, teachers and students.

 - CFPB’s Your Money, Your Goals toolkit, and related videos, helps practitioners have money conversations with their clients.
 A companion to this toolkit, the Your Money, Your Goals Military Guide, provides resources to help military families overcome the unique financial challenges they face and improve their financial well-being.

 - Navigating Your Financial Roadmap Workbook PDF (all populations)

 - Current Spending Plan PDF

 - Family Goals PDF

 - Family Balance Sheet PDF